 Many will remember the buzz that was created, for instance, after it came out that an episode of Family Guy, “Turban Cowboy,” the 15th episode of the season and airing less than a month prior to the Boston Marathon bombings on March 17, 2013, showed images of Peter unwittingly setting off two individual bombs and only seconds apart with a cell phone that was given to him by Muslim terrorists he unwittingly joins forces with.
 Just after running over people in his car at the Boston Marathon and leaving mangled bodies all over the road near the finish line, in the same episode.
 Practically forcing MacFarlane to answer questions regarding the likelihood these segments in the show could have been a simple coincidence, considering the startling similarities to the event that took place soon thereafter.

 As if that alone wasn’t enough to make the hair on the back of your neck stand up, despite MacFarlane calling Turban Cowboy a sheer coincidence and any accusations pointing to otherwise “abhorrent,” the suicide episode of Family Guy, “Fatman and Robin,” and this time with animated guest Robin Williams, just so happened to be re-airing on the BBC as the news broke Aug.
 11 that the actual Robin Williams had just allegedly done that very thing.
-Williams literally committing suicide, according to official reports, just as the episode was simultaneously suggesting, with Peter instead making multiple suicide attempts during the show that also included Robin Williams as a guest.
+Williams literally committing suicide, according to official reports, just as the episode was simultaneously suggesting.
+But with Peter instead making multiple suicide attempts that Robin Williams interrupts every time.
 Another startling “coincidence” that the BBC merely shrugged off as a random occurrence and impossible to have predicted.
 Despite pulling the episode from a scheduled re-airing, just as FOX did for Turban Cowboy.